October 27, 2014

 Hospital doctor shadowing & global health experience programs.

 After you graduate from medical school, you have a lot to celebrate.
-You are officially a physician.
+You are officially a physician!
 Although you are now a doctor, additional training is still ahead in the form of a medical residency.
+This article will help you understand the basics about medical residencies so that you can continue on your journey successfully.

 During your last year of medical school, you will start the matching process in order to land your residency.
-After you do some research and decide where you are interested in doing your residency, apply to their program.
+After you do some research and understand the basics of medical residencies, as well as decide where you are interested in doing yours, then you can apply to their program.
 Residency programs review applications and most programs invite candidates they are interested in to an interview.
 During that time, you will likely be interviewed by a panel of senior residents and attending physicians.
 You may also be given a tour of the facility.

 Use your interview to learn as much about the program as possible.
 Remember, the interview process is not just for the hospital to determine if you are the right candidate.
 It is also for you to decide if the residency program is a good fit.
 Consider asking about the faculty, program accreditation and resident benefits, such as health insurance.